 The use of CAAPs dramatically increases patient out-of-pocket costs and threatens adherence to treatment for vulnerable individuals affected by serious health conditions.
 People who live with chronic conditions like bleeding disorders rely on access to quality care, and to accessible and affordable coverage to pay for that care.
 CAAPs place those patients at risk of being unable to pay for their life saving medication.
-HB 1413 places necessary and appropriate restrictions on the use of CAAPs by requiring insurers to count all contributions by or on behalf of an insured individual toward their annual cost-sharing requirement.
+HB 1216 places necessary and appropriate restrictions on the use of CAAPs by requiring insurers to count all contributions by or on behalf of an insured individual toward their annual cost-sharing requirement.

 Thank you for considering our comments and making them part of the record.
-If you have any additional questions, or need any additional information, please contact Nathan Schaefer, NHF Vice President for Public Policy.
+If you have any additional questions, or need any additional information, please contact Nathan Schaefer, NBDF Senior Vice President for Public Policy and Access (nschaefer@bleeding.org).